Olympics-Tokyo organisers outline steps for 'simplified' Games

-TOKYO, Sept 25 (Reuters) - Organisers of the Tokyo Olympics on Friday outlined dozens of measures to hold a simplified Summer Games next year, including a shorter opening period for training venues.
+TOKYO, Sept 25 (Reuters) - Organisers of the Tokyo Olympics on Friday proposed a raft of measures to hold a streamlined Summer Games next year, including a shorter opening period for training venues and scaling back staff for the torch relay.

-The Games, originally scheduled to start this summer, were postponed for a year in March by the International Olympic Committee and the Japanese government due to the COVID-19 pandemic.
+The Games, originally scheduled to start this summer, were postponed for a year by the International Olympic Committee and the Japanese government due to the coronavirus pandemic.

-Since then, organisers and government officials have been looking at ways to reduce costs, streamline the Games and safeguard athletes and spectators against the virus.
+Since then, organisers and government officials have been looking at ways to reduce costs, simplify the Games and safeguard athletes and spectators against the virus.

+New Prime Minister Yoshihide Suga, who sees tourism as key to a revival of Japan's badly-hit economy, has been clear that holding the Olympics is of major importance to his government.

+Tokyo 2020 President Yoshiro Mori said at a briefing on Friday that Suga had told him holding a successful Games was a No.1 priority.

 ((ran.kim@thomsonreuters.com; +81-3-4563-2740))